theosanderson/tube_checkout/examples.md

 ```

 If we're trying to fill a 96 well plate it is helpful to combine multiple racks into one conceptual bigger rack.
-The package provides a useful helper class for this.
+The package provides a useful helper class for this, e.g. we can put racks in deck positions 1,2, 4 and 5 as one big rack.

 ```py
 rack_places = ['1', '2', '4', '5']